-- The array that is the value of the "nu" property of any locale property of [[LocaleData]] must not include the values "native", "traditio", or "finance". - [[LocaleData]][locale] must have a patterns property for all locale values.
-The value of this property must be an object, which must have properties with the names of the three number format styles: "decimal", "percent", and "currency".
-Each of these properties in turn must be an object with the properties positivePattern and negativePattern.
-The value of these properties must be string values that must contain the substring "{number}" and may contain the substrings " {plusSign}", and "{minusSign}"; the values within the percent property must also contain the substring "{percentSign}"; the values within the currency property must also contain the substring "{currency}".
+- The list that is the value of the "nu" field of any locale field of [[LocaleData]] must not include the values "native", "traditio", or "finance". - [[LocaleData]][locale] must have a patterns field for all locale values.
+The value of this field must be a record, which must have fields with the names of the three number format styles: "decimal", "percent", and

+"currency".
+Each of these fields in turn must be a record with the fields positivePattern and negativePattern.
+The value of these fields must be string values that must contain the substring "{number}" and may contain the substrings "{plusSign}", and "{minusSign}"; the values within the percent field must also contain the substring "{percentSign}"; the values within the currency field must also contain the substring "{currency}".
 The pattern strings must not contain any characters in the General Category "Number, decimal digit" as specified by the Unicode Standard.